Little Witch Academia: Characters

 The top student of Luna Nova who is greatly admired by her classmates and teachers alike.
-She has light blue eyes and blond hair.
+She has light blue eyes and blond hair with green highlights.
 Hailing from Great Britain as daughter of a declining noble family of witches, she has a serious and arrogant nature and oftentimes clashes with Akko, whom she holds in disdain for her impulsive nature and admiration of Shiny Chariot.
 Despite this, Diana is secretly a childhood fan of Chariot herself, and gradually develops a grudging respect for Akko.